bakongostudio/bakongo-api/README.md

 ## Status
 Project is: _in progress_
  <!-- _finished_, _no longer continue_  -->
-We steel work on this Api, we just finish the first goal, create and configure 2 migrations (user & token), and their model configuration.
+I steel work on this Api, I just finish the first goal, create and configure 2 migrations (user & token), and their model configuration.

 ## Inspiration
 <!-- Add here credits.
 Project inspired by..., based on... -->

+## Contributing
+I'll be vwery thankful if you are being interested on making this project better.
+I encourage everyone to help improve `bakonko-api` with new features, bug fixes and performance issues.
+Please treat this project as you would treat your own project.

 ## Contact
 Created by [@lopesboa](https://github.com/lopesboa) - feel free to contact me!